cionkubes/cion/docs/installation.md

 ```
 #### Modify the compose file

 Open *my-stack.yml* in a text editor, and edit the file to suit your needs.
 At a bare minimum you need to expose the catalyst and web interface services (the local profile exposes the ports to the host for you).
-You also need to add all of your docker secrets to the worker container except the url token.
+You also need to add all of your docker secrets, except the url token, to the worker container.

 You can expose the services through a proxy like [docker flow proxy](http://proxy.dockerflow.com/swarm-mode-stack/) or like shown below you can map the ports to the host.
 The catalyst needs to be accessible by the image hosting solution e.g. [dockerhub](hub.docker.com) or your [docker registry](https://docs.docker.com/registry/).
 While the web service needs to be accessible by the end users.
 Both services use port 80 internally.